 For fiscal 2020, DBSA reported bottom-line profit of ZAR504 million (fiscal 2019: ZAR3.1 billion), which translates into an annualised return on equity of 1.4% (against an average 13.4% return by commercial banks) and a net income on average managed assets of 0.5%.
-Net interest income remains DBSA's dominant revenue source (down 2% to ZAR4.4 billion), while the bank also reported foreign-exchange gains of ZAR1.2 billion (fiscal 2019: ZAR744 million).
-Bottom-line profit was, however, moderated by higher provisioning costs of ZAR3.6 billion (fiscal 2019: ZAR1.4 billion) and losses on financial assets of ZAR529 million (fiscal 2019: gains of ZAR70 million).
+For the period ended September 2020, bottom-line profits stood at ZAR594 million; despite lower fee income, sizeable foreign exchange losses (ZAR354 million) and losses on financial instruments (of ZAR450 million), the bottom-line benefitted from lower provisioning costs of ZAR269 million (September 2019: ZAR1.1 billion).

-DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 25% in March 2020, down from 51% as of the end of March 2013.
+DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 27% in September 2020, down from 51% as of the end of March 2013.
 This improvement was achieved despite DBSA's strategy to hire employees with key skills to support business growth.
 Nonetheless, we expect DBSA's earnings-generating capacity to remain under pressure, primarily because of our expectations of elevated provisioning requirements amid the difficult operating conditions.
-Lower new loan disbursements - as management focuses on maintaining adequate liquidity that will allow it to meet its own liabilities - will also undermine revenue growth potential.
+Lower new loan disbursements - as management focuses on maintaining adequate liquidity that will allow it to meet its own liabilities - will also undermine revenue growth potential, while currency movements and revaluations of financial instruments will add to earnings volatility.